 - Gross motor development -- Children need to move, and the class welcomes and encourages this movement.
 Class materials, physical education, dancing, music, and free play all help your child grow stronger and more coordinated.

 - Fine motor development -- These skills involve small muscles in the fingers, hands, and wrists and support your child's ability to dress and feed themselves, write, and more.
-Class materials provide many opportunities to practice these movements in different, engaging ways.
+Class materials provide many opportunities to practice these movements in various engaging ways.

 - Social and emotional development -- Your child will develop independence, self-control, and care of self and others under the patient guidance of the teachers.
 They are given freedom with clear limits to practice appropriate behaviors and learn how to be part of a community.

 - Cognition and learning -- Your child's daily experiences build the neural connections needed for a solid foundation for learning.
 The Montessori environment is designed to help your child develop healthy habits and encourages the exploration and freedom your child needs to build these connections.

 Families who enroll their toddlers at MIR are automatically given an "Ages & Stages Questionnaire" to help them get a complete picture of their child's development.
 If any concerns are identified, parents may be referred to their child's pediatrician or to appropriate specialists.
 Read the MIR Parent Handbook & Survival Guide for a complete description of our assessment process.